ralexander-phi/relicensing-monitor/content/pledge/index.md

 # Taking the Always Open Pledge

-The Always Open project hereby pledges to release all future versions of Always Open under an Open Source Initiative approved Open Source license.
+The Relicensing Monitor project hereby pledges to release all future versions of Relicensing Monitor under an Open Source Initiative approved Open Source license.

 [Learn more](/factor/pledge/)